-- 901 The emergency signal of fire, rescue, etc. is transmitted by radio from the Lehigh County Communications Center.
-The alarm consists of an audio alert tone followed by an appropriate voice transmission giving the location and nature of the emergency. - 902 A secondary means of alarm transmission is transmitted by alphanumeric message from the Lehigh County Communications Center. - 903 The station siren shall only be sounded to alert the community during a severe emergency, such as during a tornado warning.
+- The emergency signal of fire, rescue, etc. is transmitted by radio from the Lehigh County Communications Center.
+The alarm consists of an audio alert tone followed by an appropriate voice transmission giving the location and nature of the emergency. - A secondary means of alarm transmission is transmitted by alphanumeric message from the Lehigh County Communications Center. - 903 The station siren shall only be sounded to alert the community during a severe emergency, such as during a tornado warning.

-910 Members Response to Alarms
+910 Members' Response to Alarms

-- 911 All members of the department shall respond to the fire station, excluding Chief Officers, Fire Marshal, and the Safety Officer who may respond to the scene.
-Upon responding, members will dial the Firefighter Response System (FFRS) once they are within a 5 minute ETA from arriving at their station. - 912 If more than one member passes the emergency scene, one member may stop to render assistance, if appropriate.
-In these cases, the member stopping should not dial the FFRS system. - 913 Firefighters reporting to the fire station shall don turnout gear before the apparatus leaves the station. - 914 The operator of the apparatus shall be in charge of operating the apparatus, pump, and aerial device.
-The operator shall not leave the apparatus unless otherwise directed by a LMFD officer. - 915 The responding apparatus shall not leave the fire station unless the apparatus officer knows the location of the emergency. - 916 No personnel shall don air packs while the apparatus is moving unless they are seated and restrained.
+- All members of the department shall respond to the fire station, excluding Chief Officers, Fire Marshal, and the Safety Officer who may respond to the scene.
+Upon responding, members will mark the Active911 App once they are within a 5 minute ETA from arriving at their station. - If more than one member passes the emergency scene, one member may stop to render assistance, if appropriate.
+In these cases, the member stopping should not mark the Active911 App as responding. - Firefighters reporting to the fire station shall don turnout gear before the apparatus leaves the station. - The operator of the apparatus shall be in charge of operating the apparatus, pump, and aerial device.
+The operator shall not leave the apparatus unless otherwise directed by a LMFD officer. - The responding apparatus shall not leave the fire station unless the apparatus officer knows the location of the emergency. - All personnel shall be seated and restrained, at all times, while the apparatus is moving.